About Us

 Vandra would like to be to have a greater voice for northern programs and for the special circumstances they face.
 She would like to be at the forefront of any new LBS initiatives so we are able to give the best service to the learners.

 Gary previously served on the LLO board for 6 years.
 During this time he spent 2 years as the Vice-Chair and 3 years as Chair.
-Gary has been a board member at the Barrie Literacy Council fof 7 years.
+Gary was a board member at the Barrie Literacy Council fof 7 years.

 He received the prestigious Canada Post Award in 2003.
 He has been a guest speaker at numerous events including AGM’s, Kiwanas, Schools, Literacy Awareness Day and Queen’s Park Day.